douglastkaiser/kaiserlift/README.md

 The "Generate example HTML" job in the CI workflow runs the same script and publishes the resulting `example.html` file as a build artifact, allowing review of the generated page without executing code locally.
+For quick inspection, the job summary also contains a direct link and the HTML source so the page can be viewed without downloading and extracting the artifact.